CLI Reference

 Per-instance Hooks

-By default, hooks are declared as global functions, however the -fhook-per-state
+By default, hooks are declared as global functions, however the -fhook-per-state instead adds them

 as function-pointer members in the state object.